- What we do

 - Finding help

 On 4 August, shortly before 6 p.m. local time, a massive explosion shook the port of Beirut.
 More than 200 people lost their lives, and several thousand have been injured.
 The explosion left a trail of destruction in its wake.
 The blastwave destroyed the buildings in a one-kilometre radius or damaged them severely.
 Within several square kilometres, windows were broken and doors ripped from their frames.
-300'000 people lost their homes, countless livelihoods are at stake.
+300'000 people lost their homes, countless livelihoods were at stake.

 Crisis upon crisis for the people of Lebanon